MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

     :::image type="content" source="../assets/images/teams-toolkit-v2/select-folder1.png" alt-text="select-folder":::

-1. Enter `helloworld` as the application name.
-Ensure that you use only alphanumeric characters.
+1. For this tutorial, enter `helloworld` as the application name.
 Select **Enter**.

    :::image type="content" source="../assets/images/teams-toolkit-v2/enter-name-tab.png" alt-text="Screenshot showing where to enter the app name":::

+   > [!NOTE]
+   > You can enter your own application name and ensure that you use only alphanumeric characters.

    The Teams tab app is created in a few seconds.